Shadow Priest Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 Summary of the Best Covenants, Soulbinds, and Conduits

-For more information about Shadow Priest Covenants, please scroll down to our Covenants and Soulbinds analysis section at the bottom of this page.
+For more information about Shadow Priest Covenants along with their various strengths and weaknesses, please see our Covenants and Soulbinds analysis section at the bottom of this page.

 Best Conduits for Shadow Priest